 You are to undergo anaesthesia and/or surgery.

-You have recently suffered from diarrhoea or vomiting.
+You have recently suffered from diarrhoea or vomiting or are dehydrated.

 You are on a salt restricted diet or use salt substitutes which contain potassium.